 Valeri Georgiev is from the Bulgarian Danube town of Ruse.
 He studied kaval in Kotel with Stoyan Chobanov and Georgi Penev, and graduated from the Plovdiv Academy of Arts with a BA degree in folk-ensemble conducting.

 During his university years in Plovdiv Valeri performed with the student band Puldin and with several wedding groups: Luda Yana, Melodia, and Thracian Stars.

-Since 2000 Valeri has resided in the Washington, DC, area, where he plays with the Bulgarian folk band Lyuti Chushki.
+Since 2000 Valeri has resided in the Washington, DC, area, where he plays and manages the Bulgarian folk band Lyuti Chushki and the duo HaSega!.
 Valeri was a recipient of the 2008 Maryland Traditional Arts Grant.
 In 2012 he received the “Sts.
 Cyril and Methodius” award for the preservation and promotion of Bulgarian culture abroad.
-He has performed as a guest musician with the Kolevi Family Orchestra, Solomon’s Dream, Balkania Orchestra from Toronto, Trio Traki from Madrid, the duo HaSega!, and the Locrea Project.
+He has performed as a guest musician with the Kolevi Family Orchestra, Solomon’s Dream, Balkania Orchestra from Toronto, Trio Traki from Madrid, and the Locrea Project.